jake-owen-p/chatboxtest/README.md

 ## 🚀 Future Improvements

+### 🤖 Chatbot
+- **Chat History & Sessions**
+  Save and organize past chats.
+Let users:
+  - Browse previous conversations
+  - Search, rename, or delete sessions
+  - View timestamps or summaries for each chat

+- **New Chat & Session Management**
+  Start a fresh chat anytime with a "New Chat" button.
+Option to:
+  - Continue from previous sessions
+  - Duplicate existing sessions for branching questions

 ### 🤖 AI Enhancements
 - **Personalized Travel Suggestions**
   Generate itineraries with hidden gems, local events, and seasonal highlights based on user preferences